Marina-Diez/Final_project/README.md

 Finally we use streamlit to offer a price predictor which adjusts the amount per night based on a series of variables:
 ![traveler](images/Streamlit.JPG)

+# FUTURE WORK
+In order to continue developing this work, it would be good to enter a hotel locator or perhaps the time on the selected date.

 **If you want further information of my project, please visit it!**

 ### Aditional information